jupyter-server/jupyter_releaser/docs/source/get_started/making_release_from_repo.md

 ## Prerequisites

 - Admin write access to the target repository
-- Previously set up GitHub Actions secrets and tag protection.
+- Previously set up GitHub Actions secrets for PyPI and/or NPM

 ## Prep Release